-This infection is caused by a microscopic parasite that can live inside the cells of humans and animals, especially cats and farm animals.
+Toxoplasmosis is an infection by a tiny parasite (Toxoplasma gondii) that can live inside the cells of humans and animals, especially cats and farm animals.

 People can catch toxoplasmosis from: